tobyhodges/fair-research-software/episodes/05-code-environment.md

 ---
 title: Reproducible development environment
-teaching: 60
+teaching: 30
-exercises: 30
+exercises: 0
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- What are virtual environments in software development and why you should use them?
+- What are virtual environments in software development and why use them?
-- How can we manage Python virtual environments and external (third-party) libraries?
+- How can we manage Python virtual coding environments and external (third-party) libraries on our machines?

 ::::::::::::::::::::::::::::::::::::::::::::::::